-Second Line In Jack (Blue)
+Line In Jack (Blue)

-The line in jack.
+The line out jack.
 Use this audio jack for line in devices such as an optical drive, walkman, etc.

-Description Line Out Jack (Green)
+Line Out Jack (Green)

 The line out jack.
+This jack supports audio amplifying function.
+For better sound quality, it is recom-mended that you connect your headphone/speaker to this jack (actual effects may vary by the device being used).
 Use this audio jack for a headphone or 2-channel speaker.
 This jack can be used to connect front speakers in a 4/5.1/7.1-channel audio configuration.